SolaceProducts/pubsubplus-gcp-quickstart/README.md

 Now hit the "Create" button on the bottom of this page or add some VMR config keys before you do.

 # Initializing-Config-Keys-With-Cloud-Init
-You can use vmr configuration keys to initialise your VMR.
+You can use VMR configuration keys to initialise your VMR.
 All keys introduced with v8.4 are supported except for service_semp_port, username&lowbar;&lt;name&gt;&lowbar;... and interface&lowbar;&lt;ip&lowbar;intf&gt;&lowbar;. . . see [Initializing-Config-Keys-With-Cloud-Init]( http://docs.solace.com/Solace-VMR-Set-Up/Initializing-Config-Keys-With-Cloud-Init.htm) for a full list.
-To initialise your VMR with HA group, set additional variable baseroutername and follow the following naming convention for your VMRs:
+To initialise your VMR with HA group configuration, set the additional variable baseroutername to the base name of your choosing for all 3 VMRs and follow the following naming convention for your VMRs (and config keys):
 - monitor node = baseroutername-0
 - primary node = baseroutername-1
 - backup node  = baseroutername-2